routingblog/arbitration/content/docs/problems.md

 - The effects of removing entire classes of litigation from the stream of the common law effectively halts the development of legal common law. [^gilles3] For example it is judge made rules that define permissible conduct under Title VII, the FLSA, and state employment laws.
 Private arbitration of these disputes allows defendant-employers to disregard such laws and prevent public development in regard to new behaviour. [^gilles7]

-- An arbitrator's authority is based on contract and thus has limited incentive to consider the effects of their awards on third parties [^lawless1]
+- An arbitrator's authority is based on contract and thus has limited incentive to consider the effects of their awards on third parties. [^lawless1]

 # Federalism